Understanding ES Modules vs CommonJS in Bundlers

 };

-When fullySpecified is enabled, Webpack’s chunk graph topology becomes strictly deterministic, allowing the runtime scheduler to prefetch and preload chunks in parallel.
+When ESM resolution is correctly configured, Webpack’s chunk graph topology becomes strictly deterministic, allowing the runtime scheduler to prefetch and preload chunks in parallel.
 For a complete breakdown of how these configurations influence split points and runtime chunk loading, refer to the Webpack Chunk Generation Lifecycle Explained.

 Vite 5+ Pre-Bundling and Dependency Optimization

 Vite bypasses traditional bundling during development by leveraging native browser ESM support.
 However, the ecosystem remains heavily populated with legacy CJS packages.
-Vite’s optimizeDeps phase uses esbuild to pre-bundle dependencies, converting CJS to ESM on-the-fly and flattening nested node_modules into a single cached chunk.
+Vite’s optimizeDeps phase uses esbuild to pre-bundle dependencies, converting CJS to ESM on-the-fly and flattening nested node_modules into a single cached chunk per dependency.

 // vite.config.ts